itsdanwu/docusaurus-testing/docs/smart-contracts/01-intro.md

 ## Architecture

-The high level architecture of orca protocol is a permission wrapper around a gnosis safe that uses 1155 NFT membership to manage access.
+The high level architecture of Metropolis is a permission wrapper around a gnosis safe that uses 1155 NFT membership to manage access.

-A gnosis safe wrapped by orca is referred to as a pod.
+A Gnosis Safe wrapped by Metropolis is referred to as a pod.

 ### Member Token